ReCommenXer/BFTest/README.md

     spawn(function()
         while wait() do
-            if _G.Fish and World3 then
+            if Fish and World3 then
                 pcall(function()
                     if game:GetService("Workspace").Enemies:FindFirstChild("Fishman Raider") or game:GetService("Workspace").Enemies:FindFirstChild("Fishman Captain") then for i,v in pairs(game:GetService("Workspace").Enemies:GetChildren()) do